-Catherine has been a lecturer in Sociology at Loughborough since 2018.
+Catherine has been a senior lecturer in Sociology at Loughborough since 2018.
+She was co-convener of the British Sociological Association Medical Sociology Group (2019 – 2021).
 Before this she worked as a research fellow in the Centre for Reproduction Research at De Montfort University (2017-8), the Centre for Global Health Policy at the University of Sussex (2014-7), the Department of Sociology at the University of Warwick (2010-2014) and the School of Nursing, Midwifery and Physiotherapy at the University of Nottingham (2009 -2010).

 - SSC022 Health, the Body and Culture